What Is PF Tek?

 An electric bench top pressure cooker or instapot can be used for this project.
 Although electric pressure cookers generally will not reach the recommended 15 PSI the jars are small enough for the heat to fully penetrate and destroy all potential contaminants.

-Sterilise for a minimum of 90 minutes.
+Sterilise for a minimum of 90 minutes at 15PSI.
 Allow the pressure cooker to depressurise and cool down completely before opening.

 Once the jars have cooled down they are ready to be inoculated with either a liquid culture or spore syringe.